iviecomarti/test-stardist-onnx-pytorch-qupath/Windows11_setup/README.md

 Go to `Extensions > Manage Extensions`, find **QuPath StarDist extension v0.6.0**, install it, and restart QuPath using `qupath-ort-pytorch-gpu.bat`.

-If you downloaded the StarDist models converted to **ONNX** with the Colab Notebook, you can use the scripts in the `inference_StarDist_Onnx` folder.
+If you downloaded the StarDist models converted to **ONNX** with the Colab Notebook, you can use the scripts in the `inference_stardist_onnx` folder.
 There is one inference script for `he_heavy_augment.onnx` and one for `dsb2018_heavy_augment.onnx`.

 These scripts use **QuPath StarDist extension v0.6.0**, but for inference they use DJL with ONNX Runtime.